-There are many charities in St. Louis, but perhaps none of them are as extensive or synonymous with St. Louis, as Old Newsboys Day, which is spearheaded by the Suburban Journals of Greater St. Louis LLC.
+There are many charities in St. Louis, but perhaps none of them are as extensive or synonymous with St. Louis, as Old Newsboys, which is spearheaded by the Suburban Journals of Greater St. Louis LLC.

-Old Newsboys Day is a charitable effort that has raised millions of dollars for hundreds of area children's charities.
-Our organization performs fundraising activities throughout the year, and money will be raised with special editions of the Suburban Journals being sold at hundreds of street corners.
+Old Newsboys is a charitable effort that has raised millions of dollars for hundreds of area children's charities.
+Our organization performs fundraising activities throughout the year, and money will be raised with special editions of the paper being sold at hundreds of street corners.
 The project involves thousands of volunteers and contributors.

-There's probably not one person in the St. Louis area that doesn't assist with Old Newsboys in some way.
+There are many families with deep roots in the St. Louis area that help keep the tradition of Old Newsboys strong.
 We hope that all St. Louisians will join in to contribute what they can to this worthy effort.
-Old Newsboys Day has a long history of community commitment.
+Old Newsboys has a long history of community commitment.

 A program first started by Duncan Bauman of the Globe-Democrat in 1957.
 To him, it was not just an event.
 It was a catalyst for community involvement, where individuals from all walks of life — Rotarians, Businesses, Organizations, High School Students, Families, and Friends — could join together for a common goal: to sell a special edition of the newspaper to raise much needed funds for St. Louis children's charities.